Log in with user name:

-The modern entrance is off to the side of the church but it's best to head straight to the original front doorway, where the mosaics begin.
+The modern entrance is off to the side of the church, but it's best to head straight to the original front doorway, where the mosaics begin.
 The nave itself is light and airy but has lost most of its decoration, though

 a mosaic of the Dormition (Assumption) of the Virgin survives over the door, as well as a small mosaic of Mary and Jesus.
 The large side chapel was used for burials and contains several large tombs including, on the left, that of Theodore Metochites, which is surrounded by frescoes of saints and stories from the Old Testament.
 In the apse is an arresting image called the Anastasis, or "Resurrection"; it's one of the masterpieces of Byzantine art, showing Christ raising up Adam and Eve from their tombs at the end of time.

-The easiest way to reach Kariye Müzesi is by taxi (about 10–15 TL from Eminönü), or take an Edirnekapı-bound bus from Eminönu or Taksim Square.
+The easiest way to reach Kariye Müzesi is by taxi (about 15 TL from Eminönü), or take an Edirnekapı-bound bus from Eminönu or Taksim Square.
 The tree-shaded café outside the church and Asitane Restaurant next door are both pleasant spots for lunch before you trek back into town.